fmhy/edit/docs/feedback.md

 * *"Amazing stuff.
 Spent almost whole day browsing this and I got introduced to tons of great software.
 Thank you!!"*

+* *I can't begin to express how much of a godsend this website is!
+Please keep up the terrific work and know that you are making a massive difference in the lives of students like me who can't always pay for subscriptions, or are just looking for a neat tool!*

 * *"I love FMHY's wiki, to the point I can't use the internet without it."*

 * *"Before finding this, I've been searching google myself and have experienced viruses, fake info, and just bad advice.
 But the amazing guides and links on FMHY really make it so much safer and simpler to find the things I need.
 I'm sort of the tech person in my family, so it saves me from so much testing and work."*